Warnings for Jornay PM

 Advise patients that if they forget to take JORNAY PM at their regularly scheduled time, they may take it as soon as they remember that same evening.
 If a patient remembers the following morning that they forgot to take their JORNAY PM dose the evening before, advise the patient to wait until their next scheduled evening administration.

-Advise patients that there is a potential for serious cardiovascular risks including sudden death, myocardial infarction, stroke, and hypertension with JORNAY PM use.
+Advise patients that there are potential risks to patients with serious cardiac disease, including sudden death, with JORNAY PM use.
 Instruct patients to contact a healthcare provider immediately if they develop symptoms such as exertional chest pain, unexplained syncope, or other symptoms suggestive of cardiac disease [see WARNINGS AND PRECAUTIONS].

 Advise patients that JORNAY PM can cause elevations in blood pressure and heart rate [see WARNINGS AND PRECAUTIONS].